-Moving and Meaningful Funeral Ceremonies when Restrictions are in Place
+Moving and Meaningful Funeral and Memorial Ceremonies when Restrictions are in Place

 Current social isolation rules and guidelines mean that there are restrictions on the time allowed for some ceremonies and the number of mourners permitted to attend.
 I would like to reassure you that together we can devise a beautiful, unique and meaningful ceremony for your loved one even within the confines of a 20 minute time allowance.

 Blue Cornflower Flower Isolated on White Background .
 Centaurea cyanus flowerhead wildflower on plain background

 Smaller gatherings at funerals allow for more time spent on paying tribute and celebrating a life and less on the logistics of managing a large crowd.
 It leaves us free to make expressions of gratitude and love central to our time together.
 This can feel less formal and more personal…easier… than a more traditional rendition of a life history.

 I don’t think you realise what a difference you have made, in such a positive way, to such a traumatic time for us.